unshiftio/handshake/README.md

 This is where all the magic happens, this is the api what it's all about.
 It gets the handshake payload.
 The `get` method requires 2 arguments:

-1. **modify** A function which is called with the handshake object before it's encoded.
+1. **Modify** A function which is called with the handshake object before it's encoded.
 This allows you to modify and add values to the handshake.
 If the function has 1 argument we assume it's a synchronous call, if it has 2 arguments we see it as an async call and add a callback function as last argument.
-2. **complete** The completion callback which follows an error first callback pattern.
+2. **Complete** The completion callback which follows an error first callback pattern.

 ```js